 We may up-date our policy and this will be published on our internet site.
-The policy was last updated on the 22 May 2018.
+The policy was last updated on 22 May 2018.

 Clarkson Hirst Solicitors is a data controller in relation to the processing activities described below.

 This means that we decide why and how your personal information is processed.
 Our registered address is 73 Church Street, Lancaster, Lancashire, LA1 1ET.
 Clarkson Hirst Solicitors Ltd is a Limited Company and regulated by the Solicitors Regulation Authority.
 Our SRA number is 543248.
-Our Matthew Winder is responsible for our data protection function and he can be contacted on email@example.com or at the address stated above.
+Our Matthew Winder is responsible for our data protection function and he can be contacted at email@example.com or at the address stated above.